vladimirfedorov/auth-challenge-response/README.md

 - Secure authentication in insecure environment
 - Easy to setup
-- Requires no database for work
+- No database required for authentication

 ## Usage